The Haliburton Sculpture Forest is open and ready to explore!

 The Sculpture Forest experience, which is unstructured and unscripted, is ideal for families looking for an interesting outing, for those who enjoy outdoor trails, and for people looking for a unique artistic experience.
 A Sculpture Forest map is available on this website and at the entrance to the Sculpture Forest.

-We invite you to tour through this website for more information about the sculptures, the artists, and new additions to the Sculpture Forest and for current programs.
+We invite you to tour through this website for more information about the sculptures, the artists, and new additions to the Sculpture Forest and for current projects.
 Visit our photo gallery to see pictures of the sculptures in all four seasons.
 The Sculpture Forest shares the park with the Haliburton Highlands Museum and the Haliburton Campus of Fleming College, home to the Haliburton School of Art + Design; great places to visit after you tour the Sculpture Forest.

 Trail passes are required for Nordic skiing in the winter.
 A ski trail pass can be purchased at the trailhead.
 Visit www.skihaliburton.com for more information about the ski trails.